July 28, 2022

 Cycling is fundamentally moving between places, so it is natural to consider using a bike to commute or run errands.
 However, in many cities, it is inconvenient, unpleasant, and potentially dangerous.
 But what if it wasn't that way?
 I thought it would be cool for people who like to cycle, but after visiting places where a developed cycling infrastructure works well, I learned that it is remarkably useful for everyone.

 Many cities around the world implemented a decent cycling infrastructure, but nowhere have I experienced such a country-wide, methodological approach as in the Netherlands.
 There, cycling is as common and casual as driving in the US.
-Like some Americans value their cars, a bike might be the most prized possession for some Dutch folks.
-But other Dutch people don't even consider themselves someone who is into sports, yet they cycle every day.
+Like some Americans value their cars, some Dutch folks are enthusiastic about bikes.
+But many Dutch people don't even consider themselves someone who is into sports, yet they cycle every day.

 Many believe that cycling in the Netherlands works only because it is a flat country, but that's a misconception.
 The US is, for example, a wealthy country with plenty of flat cities, some of which have more optimal year-round weather than the Netherlands.
 The US is also home to many bike enthusiasts, yet hardly anybody cycles to commute or run errands.
 So what's the difference?
 The US cities actively discourage cycling, whereas the Dutch ones encourage it.
 The latter approach has tons of benefits, and that's what this post is about.

 First, let's look at what I mean by cities discouraging people from cycling.
 If there are bike lanes in the US, they are likely tiny strips on a road shoulder with no protection, so I've seen drivers pulling into them as if they were breakdown lanes.
-Then, cyclists must join the heavy and often speeding traffic to continue their journey.
+Then, cyclists must join heavy and often speeding traffic to continue their journey, which is unpleasant and potentially dangerous.
 And it gets only worse when you get to an intersection:

 The bike lane is highlighted by yellow dots.

-So, what does the Netherlands do differently to make people who couldn't care less about bikes cycle to get around?
+So, what can be done differently to encourage people to choose cycling for transportation, even if they have no interest in bikes?
 Let's look at a Dutch road that shares a surface with bike lanes:

 Note the proportions: bikes get nearly equal estate as cars.
 Yes, this is a minor road carrying less traffic than the example from the US, but it is because you will never find such unprotected lanes on busier or faster roads.
 There, cyclists get dedicated paths like these: